eblerjana/pangenie/README.md

 To run only phasing, use the -p option instead to obtain phasing in a file that will be named `` test_phasing.vcf ``.

-`` ./build/src/PanGenie -i test-reads.fq -r test-reference.fasta -v test-variants.vcf -p -o test ``
+`` ./build/src/PanGenie -i test-reads.fq -r test-reference.fasta -v test-variants.vcf -p -o test -e 100000 ``

 If `` -g `` and `` -p `` are omitted, PanGenie will run both genotying and phasing (which will take a few seconds for this example).
-Note that when running PanGenie on a whole genome dataset, parameter `` -e `` should be omitted (so that the default value is used).
+Parameter `` -e `` sets the hash size used by Jellyfish for k-mer counting.
+When running PanGenie on a whole genome dataset, this parameter can be omitted (so that PanGenie uses the default value).

 Per default, PanGenie uses a single thread.
 The number of threads used for k-mer counting and genotyping/phasing can be set via parameters ``-j`` and ``-t``, respectively.